Lezmond Mitchell: Execution

-In July 2020 U.S. attorney general William Barr scheduled Mitchell's execution to occur on August 26.
+In July 2020, U.S. attorney general William Barr scheduled Mitchell's execution to occur on August 26.
 During this time, executions by the federal government started up again, and three inmates were executed that month, with Mitchell scheduled to be the fourth.
 In early August Mitchell's attorneys sought a delay of execution and argued that it should be performed in Arizona rather than be conducted by the federal government.
 Judge David Campbell rejected the proposal.

 On the day of his execution, numerous protesters stood outside the Federal Correction Complex to protest Mitchell's execution.
 Mitchell was brought into the execution room in USP Terre Haute at 6:03 pm, where he was strapped to a gurney and injected with a fatal dose of pentobarbital.
 When asked if he would like to make a final statement he replied "No, I'm good".
 At 6:29 p.m. he went unresponsive and was declared dead, with the execution officially concluding.
 Up until his death, Mitchell was the only Native American on federal death row.
 His body was subsequently cremated and his ashes were given to Navajo Nation tribal members.

+According to Christopher Vialva, another federal death row inmate who would be executed 29 days after Mitchell, Mitchell spoke to no one in the week leading up to his execution.